 Comfort and fit are one of the major strengths of the Stratos 36.
 The design of the frame and lightweight build make it easy and comfortable to wear all day.
 The amount of air that flows between the pack and the wearer’s back prevents overheating.
 Preventing that excess sweat can mean the difference between an enjoyable hike and being a sweaty mess when you reach your destination.

-Mesh covered die cut foam on the shoulder straps keep them firm but comfortable even with a heavy load.
-The ErgoPull™ hip closure is easy to secure and stays in place while maintaining the pack weight in the right location.
-The Stratos 36 comes in two different sizes, S/M and M/L. One downside of this backpack is that the torso length cannot be adjusted.
-If you follow the sizing guide based on your height and weight, you should be able to get the right fit.
+Mesh-covered die-cut foam on the shoulder straps keeps them firm but comfortable even with a heavy load.
+Whilst the ErgoPull™ hip closure is easy to secure and stays in place while maintaining the pack weight in the right location.
+The Stratos 36 comes in two different sizes, S/M and M/L. One downside of this backpack is that it doesn’t have an adjustable torso length and so it cannot be adjusted.
+However, if you follow the sizing guide based on your height and weight, you should be able to get the right fit.

-At between 2 lbs 14 oz and 3 lbs (dependent on which size you pick), this is one of the heavier backpacks on the market for its size.
-The bulk of the weight from the curved panel that provides most of the comfort benefits.
+At between 2 lbs 14 oz and 3 lbs (depending on which size you pick), this is one of the heavier backpacks on the market for its size.
+The bulk of the weight comes from the curved panel which provides most of the comfort benefits.
 This is not the bag to pick if you want to move light and fast.

-Not quite as durable as the Deuter Speed Lite 20, but indeed our pack has stood up to a fair bashing without significant signs of wear and tear.
-The main initial worry was that the aluminum frame looked a bit flimsy, but in retrospect, it is well made and does the job it was intended for.
+Not quite as durable as the Deuter Speed Lite 20 but stood up to a fair amount of bashing without any significant signs of wear and tear.
+Initially, our main concern was with the aluminum frame which looked to us a little flimsy, but in retrospect, it is well made and does the job it was intended for.

 |Frame Type||Internal Frame|